-- Q5 Which customers should you refer a prism?
+- Q5 Which patients should you refer a prism?

-- Q6 Why and when do you need to refer a customer for cycloplegic refraction?
+- Q6 Why and when do you need to refer a patient for cycloplegic refraction?

 - Q7 Which advice should you give to children with myopia and their parents, and when do you refer them to an orthoptist?

-- Q8 When doing a binocular examination, what are the alarm symptoms to refer a customer immediately to an ophthalmologist?
+- Q8 When doing a binocular examination, what are the alarm symptoms to refer a patient immediately to an ophthalmologist?

 - Q9 What made you choose for a career in optometry?